-Victims of the attack include: the International Association of Chiefs of Police (IACP), (BPPA) and the Baldwin County Sheriff’s office in Alabama.
-Patrolmen’s Association
+Victims of the attack include: the International Association of Chiefs of Police (IACP), Boston Police Patrolmen’s Association (BPPA) and the Baldwin County Sheriff’s office in Alabama.

 As part of the raid, Antisec hackers compromised webservers used by Matrix Group, a web development firm located in Arlington, VA (the latest example of a Contractor hacked), boasting several law enforcement and government clients.
 The attack on Matrix Group led to the removal of dozens of websites from the Internet, and several other defacements (with an anti-police rap video) even if unrelated sites on their servers were intentionally excluded from the attack.
 The defacements included Matrix Group information including sever logs and history files, financial data, client lists, and project information.
 The leaked 600MB of private information include internal documents, membership rosters, addresses, passwords, social security numbers, and other confidential data.